Works Composed during the Pandemic: 2020-21

 During the coronavirus lockdowns, musicians had to face life without concerts and income.
 The brilliant pianist, Duncan Honeybourne, came up with the idea of moving his recitals online.
 He gave a piano recital every lunchtime, calling his concerts ‘Piano Soundbites’, and raised funds for struggling musicians.
 People loved the recitals and he had a lot of followers.
 Duncan’s huge repertoire lasted many weeks.
 After that, Duncan asked his composer friends to contribute works for his series which he called ‘Contemporary Piano Soundbites’.
 Andrew composed his delightful piece Une Promenade (I remember suggesting the title to describe Andrew’s evocative music).
 Duncan loved it and performed it on April 30th 2020.

-Duncan’s performance can be watched below.
+Duncan’s performance can be watched on Facebook.
 He first of all talks about his long association with Andrew and Andrew’s career as a composer.
 Then he summarises the work, which he refers to as “delicious” and a perfect description of the only time we are allowed out during the lockdown, the highlight of our day.

 Duncan included the work on his CD of contemporary compositions, entitled 'In dreams' projections ... ' on the Prima Facie label.
 The CD was awarded 5 stars by Musical Opinion in July 2023: